Skip to content

 14 days

-two weeks; common for notice periods, symptoms, and shipping buffers
+two weeks; common for notice periods, appointments, and shipping buffers

 30 days

-roughly one month; often used for billing, renewals, and refund policies
+roughly one month; often used for subscription, renewals, and returns guidelines

 90 days